MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 Or, you can get the list of required ports by performing the [network ports test](#network-ports-test) periodically in the gateway app.

-The gateway communicates with Service Bus by using FQDNs.
+The gateway communicates with Azure Relay by using FQDNs.
 If you force the gateway to communicate via HTTPS, it will strictly use FQDNs only and won't communicate by using IP addresses.

 > [!NOTE]
 > The Azure datacenter IP list shows IP addresses in Classless Inter-Domain Routing (CIDR) notation.
 An example of this notation is 10.0.0.0/24, which doesn't mean from 10.0.0.0 through 10.0.0.24.
 Learn more about [CIDR notation](https://whatismyipaddress.com/cidr).